MiraReisinger/NLP_assignment2_group4/README.md

 DEPENDENCY RELATION

-In a similar way to POS-tags, dependency relations are vital for this specific task.
-By identifying the relation between tokens, we can accurately define which tokens are the most dependent on the head of the phrase, and therefore which ones can be classified as arguments.
+A dependency relation shows, as it already is in the name, the dependency of different tokens within the sentence to each other.
+While looking at the dependency, the relation between predicate and argument can be detected.

 HEAD OF DEPENDENCY